seantcanavan/anon-eth-net/README.md

 Clients can also use [go-dos-yourself](https://github.com/seantcanavan/go-dos-yourself) to enable remote network performance testing, fuzzing, spoofing, and attacking.
 Use responsibly.

 ###Feature List:
-1. Automate the execution of remote processes via REST or JSON configuration
+1. Automate the execution of local processes remotely via REST or locally via JSON configuration.
-2. Receive local processes' log output directly via email or query the server for recent logs via REST
+2. Automatically receive local processes' log output directly via email or query the server for recent logs via REST.
-3. Automatically prune old logs when disk space gets low
+3. Automatically prune old logs when disk space gets low.
-4. Built-in network manager reboots the machine when it's unable to reach the internet
+4. Built-in network manager regularly queries configurable internet endpoints at set intervals and reboots the machine when it's unable to reach the internet.
-5. Receive automated 'checkups' from the remote machine via email which include reports about overall system health
+5. Receive automated 'checkups' from the remote machine via email which include reports about overall system health.
-6. Remote machines can be fully passively and fully anonymously monitored via a steady stream of emailed logs or directly managed via REST
+6. Remote machines can be fully passively and fully anonymously monitored via a steady stream of emailed logs or directly managed via REST.
-7. REST supports HTTPS with TLS encryption and timestamping to prevent replay attacks and ensure anonymity
+7. REST supports HTTPS with TLS encryption and timestamping to prevent replay attacks and ensure anonymity.

 ###Currently supported platforms:
 - macOS El Capitan 10.11.6